1. English

 Most people agree the best time to hike Machu Picchu is during the dry season from April to October.
 However everyone has their own preference and if you hike during this time of year there will be a lot of crowds.

-Passes for the Inca Trail to Machu Picchu can only be purchased through authorized tour operators such as Orange Nation.
+Permits for the Inca Trail to Machu Picchu can only be purchased through authorized tour operators such as Inca Trail Hikes Peru.
 Please contact your tour operator for availabilities.

 High altitude can effect each individual differently, however it’s a good idea to allow yourself at least two days in Cusco to acclimatize before starting the Inca trail.
 There is a ton of history and culture in Cusco make sure you use your time well and explore the city while you wait to acclimatize.